jonatas/timescaledb/docs/chat_gpt_tutorial.md

   ...
 end
 ```

+## Extract SQL from API responses

+When the API calls back suggesting some sql blocks, we're going to detect them
+by converting the markdown response into a html and then checking the html
+blocks.

 And an `SQLExtractor` class to extract SQL from markdown.
 This class will be
 stacking all markdown blocks to be executed later.